Use code HELLO10 to save 10% off your first order. T&Cs apply.

 Product Features

-• Highly resistant to chemicals and freeze-thaw cycles
+• Resistant to chemicals, oils and freeze-thaw cycles

 Show more